International Adoption in Manitoba: Requirements, Costs, and Current Realities

 The Canadian Immigration Process

 After a child is matched and the foreign adoption is legally complete, the immigration side begins.
-Manitoba families apply to IRCC for either:
+Manitoba families must complete the applicable IRCC process for the child's citizenship or permanent residency.
+Confirm the current federal and Manitoba steps before travel or finalization.

 Once the child arrives in Canada, Manitoba Vital Statistics can be engaged to update the child's Canadian birth registration.
 For citizenship applications, IRCC handles the documentation.
 Legal counsel experienced in both family law and immigration law is valuable for this stage — mistakes in the immigration process can create significant delays.